Affiliate links on Android Authority may earn us a commission. Learn more.

-Getting ready for your next summer adventure?
+Are you getting ready for your next adventure?
 You might want to put an action camera on your to-buy list.
-They are small, portable, rugged, and can withstand almost anything you put them through.
-Thanks to the explosive popularity of the GoPro, the market is now flooded with action cams, but don’t worry — we are here to help you find the right one.
+They’re small, portable, rugged, and can withstand almost anything you put them through.
+Thanks to GoPro’s explosive popularity, the market is now flooded with action cams, but don’t worry — we are here to help you find the right one.
 We’ve compiled a list of the best action cameras you can currently buy.

 Before we jump into our top action camera picks, let’s have a look at what action cameras excel at and if you should buy one.